jingxiang-li/Statistical-Computing/README.md

 =============================================================================

-This repository only contains homework files for STAT 5701
+This repository contains homework files for STAT 5701

+You can find multiple R scripts and tex source files